 Full details, directions, and transportation recommendations are provided via email with your tickets.
 Wicker Park is about two miles from downtown Chicago and is accessible by subway (Blue Line/O’Hare ‘L’ train), Metra (commuter rail), CTA (bus), and of course taxi or ride share.

-History isn't just strange, it's also brutal.
+History isn't only strange, it's also brutal.
 Bizarre Wicker Park is for adult audiences and attendees must be at least 13 years of age.
-Infants and toddlers are not permitted.
+Infants, toddlers, and children are not permitted.

 Sorry, no, dogs are not allowed on the tour.